What is so great about Ubud, Bali

-This nature reserve is nearly in the downtown area and you can likely walk their from your Ubud villa. $5 will gain you entry to this Hindu temple cross monkey sanctuary.
-Monkeys often will climb on yours arms and even your head so make sure you don’t bring any food in that you don’t want stolen!
+This nature reserve is nearly in the downtown area and you can likely walk there from your Ubud villa. $5 will gain you entry to this Hindu temple cross monkey sanctuary.
+Monkeys often will climb on your arms and even your head so make sure you don’t bring any food in that you don’t want to be stolen!

 Campuhan Ridge Walk